Multiple Smoke Detector Varieties: Choosing the Right One for Your Home

 Photoelectric Smoke Alarms

-Dual-sensor smoke alarms incorporate photoelectric and ionization sensors to offer the most complete fire detection.
-They are effective in detecting both fast, flaming fires and slow, smoldering fires, and are less prone to false alarms than ionization or photoelectric smoke alarms on their own.
+Smoke alarms with dual sensors blend photoelectric and ionization sensors to offer the most comprehensive fire detection.
+They can detect both rapid, flaming fires as well as slow burning fires and are less prone to false alarms than either ionization or photoelectric smoke alarms by themselves.

 Smart Smoke Alarms